3box/keramik/keramik/src/simulation.md

 If you want to run it against a defined network, set the namespace to the same as the network. in this example the namespace is set to the same network applied when [the network was setup](./setup_network.md).
-Additionally, you can define the scenario you want to run, the number of users, and the number of minutes it will run.
+Additionally, you can define the scenario you want to run, the number of users to run for each node, and the number of minutes it will run.

 Before running the simulation make sure the `network` is ready.